- Published on

 PSProvider : Microsoft.PowerShell.Core\Registry

-- After making the required changes, the tester had to wait for about a minute to receive a reverse shell Connection.
+- After making the required changes, I had to wait for about a minute to receive a reverse shell Connection.

 ┌──(kali@kali)-[~/HTB/RustyKey]